 Your doctor may screen for type 2 diabetes during your regular checkup.
 Depending on your risk of developing this condition, your doctor may recommend screening every three years or more often.

 Screening is performed with a fasting blood sugar test.
 This test measures blood sugar levels after you’ve fasted for several hours, usually overnight.
 Doctors can also use a hemoglobin A1C blood test—which measures blood sugar levels over a two- or three-month period—to screen for type 2 diabetes.

 The American Diabetes Association recommends screening for type 2 diabetes beginning at age 45.
 Screening may begin earlier if you are overweight or have other risk factors for type 2 diabetes.

 If the results are normal, the test is repeated during your annual checkup.
 If you have high blood sugar levels but not diabetes, your doctor may recommend more frequent testing.

-If you’re overweight or obese, older than age 45, and have other risk factors for type 2 diabetes, endocrinologists and other specialists at NYU Langone’s Diabetes Prevention Program and Weight Management Program can help you make lifestyle changes to prevent the condition.
+If you’re overweight or obese, older than age 45, and have other risk factors for type 2 diabetes, endocrinologists and other specialists at NYU Langone, including doctors at the Weight Management Program, can help you make lifestyle changes to prevent the condition.